gayebroni/miniature-eureka/README.md

 # Note Taker Starter Code

 #### The purpose of this project is to build an application which can write, save, and delete notes using an express backend to save and retrieve note data from a JSON file.

-The project "User Story" is below.
+###User Story

 AS A small business owner